 It is useful for a variety of applications including the viscosity reduction of wheat, barley, corncobs, and other hard to digest foodstuffs.
 It is available in either a granular or liquid enzyme preparation designed for a wide variety of native fibre solubilization applications.
-As a professional enzyme company, Yiming can provide you with high-end xylanase enzyme for a variety of uses at reasonable prices.
+As a professional enzyme company, Yiming has engaged in xylanase enzyme production and can provide you with high-end xylanase enzyme for a variety of uses at reasonable prices.

 Key Benefits of Xylanase in food industry

 Improve dough handling and quality of baked products

 Extract coffee, plant oils and starch

 Improve the nutritional properties of agricultural silage and grain feed